-ToggleI have been hiking all across Washington in my mission to hike all “100 Classic Hikes of Washington”.
-In traveling all around Washington, I have come across a fair share of historic fire lookout towers and I am excited to share my top picks with you in this blog post.
-While some of the fire lookouts consist of beautifully restored fire lookout towers, others are but a platform.
+I have been hiking across Washington on my mission to complete “100 Classic Hikes of Washington”.
+In traveling all around Washington, I have come across a fair share of historic fire lookout towers, and I am excited to share my top picks with you in this blog post.
+While some fire lookouts consist of beautifully restored towers, others are nothing more than platforms.

 The good thing about Washington Fire lookouts is that they needed to have panoramic views of the surrounding area.
 This means you can count on reaching some of the best views above the tree line in Washington state.
 So without further ado, this is a working guide to some of the best Washington fire lookout hikes.